felipeochoa/aqua-lisp/_posts/2014-11-12-the-initial-spec.md

 `raise-builtin` accepts a class name, given as a (case-sensitive) keyword (e.g., `:|TypeError|`), a (Lisp) list of positional arguments, and an alist of keyword arguments.
+The arguments are passed to the class constructor to create the instance that will be raised.

 ## New Python classes

 Creating new Python classes does not require any new code, since we can use the three argument form of `type` to create the class and `assign` to place it in the local namespace.
-It will be convenient, however, to provide a shortcut for this operation that takes Lisp objects for its arguments
+It will be convenient, however, to provide a shortcut that takes Lisp objects for its
+arguments:

 ~~~ lisp
 (defmacro pyclass (name (&rest bases) &optional dict))